Gamification in eWallet apps has revolutionized the way users engage with digital wallets.

 Gamification can improve financial literacy by incorporating educational challenges and quizzes that teach users about budgeting, saving, and investing in a fun and interactive way.

 Key elements include points and rewards, challenges and competitions, leaderboards, and badges.
-These elements motivate users to engage with the app and achieve financial goals.
+These elements motivate users to engage with the app and achieve their financial goals.

 Gamification increases user retention by creating a sense of achievement and progress, encouraging users to return to the app regularly for rewards and new challenges.